-After a decade of sub-GDP growth, the business-to-business media and information industry faces an uncertain future due to high levels of competition and under-performing products.
-Without a better playbook, the industry is likely to see digital revenues join print in decline and an M&A shakeout as weaker companies are forced to sell to
+After a decade of sub-GDP growth, the business-to-business (B2B) media and information industry faces an uncertain future due to high levels of competition and under-performing products.
+Without a better playbook, B2B media is likely to see digital revenues join print in decline and an M&A shakeout as weaker companies are forced to sell to

 stronger larger ones.